geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 In the Data pane, enter values for the bounding boxes.
 In this case, you can click on the link to compute these values from the data.

-In the Dimensions tab, check the "Enabled" checkbox.
+In the Dimensions tab, check the "Enabled" checkbox under Time.
 Then select "When" in the Attribute and End Attribute dropdowns, and "Continuous Interval" in the Presentation dropdown.

 Click on the "Save" button when you are done.